opnfv/barometer/docs/release/userguide/feature.userguide.rst

   sample config file from '/opt/collectd/etc/collectd.conf.d'
 .. note::
   If you plan on using the Exec plugin (for OVS_PMD_STATS or for executing scripts on notification generation), the plugin requires a non-root user to execute scripts.
   By default, `collectd_exec` user is used in the exec.conf provided in the sample configurations directory under src/collectd in the Barometer repo.
-The scripts *DO NOT* create this user.
-You need to create this user before you run build_base_machine.sh.
-Or modify configuration in the sample configurations directory under src/collectd to use another existing non root user before running run build_base_machine.sh.
+These scripts *DO NOT* create this user.
+You need to create this user or modify the configuration in the sample configurations directory under src/collectd to use another existing non root user before  running build_base_machine.sh.

 .. note::
   If you are using any Open vSwitch plugins you need to run: